libts/tslib/README.md

 [OpenSUSE](https://software.opensuse.org/package/tslib)
 and their package management.

-### environment variables
+### environment variables (optional)
-You only need the variables in case the following defaults don't fit.
-On Linux, tslib (using `ts_setup()`) tries to automatically find your touchscreen input device.:
+You may override defaults.
+In most cases you won't need to do so though:

     TSLIB_TSDEVICE          Touchscreen device file name.
                             Default:                automatic detection (on Linux)